iamzhaihy/udacity-fend-arcade-game/README.md

 ### What is this?

 This a project for Udacity Front-end Nanodegree.
 It is a mini game writen in Object-oriented JavaScript.
-Try this live demo [Arcade Game](https://iamzhaihy.github.io/udacity-fend-arcade-game/)
+You can try this live demo [Arcade Game](https://iamzhaihy.github.io/udacity-fend-arcade-game/)